 The National League of Cities' (NLC) Women in Municipal Government (WIMG) constituency group again launches its leadership award recognizing female municipal officials for unique and outstanding leadership in local government.
 Each year, a winner is recognized for individual achievement in initiating creative and successful programs in municipal government that helps citizens, particularly if the leadership serves as a specific mentoring model for future female leaders.
 The WIMG Leadership Award promotes the increased representation of women in local government and is designed to encourage more women to run for elected municipal office.

 The WIMG Leadership Award is available to all NLC female local elected officials.
 The nominee is not required to be a member of the Women in Municipal Government constituency group.
 A panel of judges representing WIMG and NLC members, private industry representatives, and civic leaders will determine the finalists and the winner of the award.
-Additional eligibility criteria includes the following:
+Additional eligibility criteria include the following:

 All nomination forms must be accompanied by a nomination statement.
 A nomination statement should address the following information: